 Who you need onboard

-The team setup depends highly on the app’s complexity, but there are mobile app development team roles that are essential for any small to medium-scale project.
+The team setup depends highly on the app’s complexity, but there are mobile app development team roles that are essential for any small to medium-scale startup project.

 They write code and build the app’s architecture — every screen and every function.